wesharetechnology/flask-llm-pdf-analyzer/README.md

   - If you are using PowerShell, you might need to set the execution policy to unrestricted.
 Run the following command in PowerShell as Administrator: `Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser`

-2. Make sure flask is installed: `pip install flask`
+2. Make sure flask is installed: `pip install -r pip_requirements.txt`

 ### Run the llm model (ChatGLM-6B)
 1. Make sure the correct python version/interpreter is used when typing `python` in terminal